forestgrape/coronavirus/index.md

 - 27.3.20: References redone.
 Named by correspondence author instead of numbered.
 - 27/28.3.20: Public Advice extended and clarified.
 - 25/26/27.3.20:  Corrected and looked up aerosol/particulate inhalation.
-    In the first version, I had written that aerosols don't enter the lung.
-Aerosols DO enter the lung.
-The train of thought yielding this: Entering the lung is halfway entering the body.
+    In the first version, I had written that aerosols don't enter the lungs.
+Aerosols DO enter the lungs.
+The train of thought yielding this: Entering the lungs is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 This is double wrong:
-    1. The evolutionary roots of the lung are the alimentary system, so substances coming in were just cleared down.
-Even as the lung and the alimentary separated this process stayed.
+    1. The evolutionary roots of the lungs are the alimentary system, so substances coming in were just cleared down.
+Even as lungs and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
-    2. The lung developed before we were upright and in the original case the clearance of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
+    2. The lungs developed before we were upright and in the original case the clearance of aerosols earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A workaround evolved: in humans, smallest particulates are cleared by macrophages [citation to be added].

-### Public Advice
+### Public Recommendations
+#### advices
 Do NOT take Covid-19 lightly: it can be very serious in short-term and if there are possible long-term effects is unknown.

 - The coronavirus transmission can be smoke-like.
 A neighbours candle won't harm through doors, but if you are at a place with an indoor barbecue (many people dry coughing), wearing a mask is important.
 This can be the case in a train with people coughing or in a hospital treating Covid-19 patients.